Theory of resonant x-ray scattering with ultrafast intense pulses

 \subsubsection{Elastic scattering channel}

-We first examine the contribution from the elastic scattering channel only also referred to as non-resonant elastic scattering.
-It is evident from Fig.~\ref{Fig_DCS_Aconly_5pi} that the non-resonant channel that describes coherent elastic scattering ($A^2$) from all the electrons has a strong angular dependence.
-For polarized incident x-ray pulse, the elastic scattering cross section can be understood from a simple description,
+We first examine the contribution from the elastic scattering channel for both the $\pi$- and $2\pi$-type pulses.
+Figs.~\ref{Fig_DCS_Aconly_5pi} and \ref{Fig_DCS_Aconly_6pi} show that the DCS from the elastic scattering has a strong angular dependence, which is independent of the pulse parameter.
+The elastic scattering response can be understood from a simple description,

 where